Advance Myanmar is a registered charity working with grassroots organisations to promote change.

-Director Mark Farmaner has 30 years’ experience in advocacy and research on human rights and development.
+Director Mark Farmaner has over 30 years’ experience in advocacy and research on human rights and development.
 He was involved in the anti-Apartheid campaign, worked for development agency Christian Aid for 7 years, and has 20 years’ experience working on Myanmar at Burma Campaign UK.
 He has worked closely with civil society organisations and activists from Myanmar providing training and support.
 For the past ten years Mark has also been on the board of the Phan Foundation, which provides funding to grassroots community organisations in and from Myanmar.

 Fundraising Manager Doug Janke has 25 years’ community organising & campaigning experience and is the chair of trustees for two charities.
 He has managed teams of 2 – 50 nationally and internationally and has over twenty years’ project, staff and organisational development and management experience.
 He has provided risk audits and analysis, strategic support, written business plans, and overseen communication and change management for NGOs.
 He worked in Westminster as Head of Fundraising for the Liberal Democrats and was Head of Communications, and also Head of Development and Fundraising for Meningitis Research Foundation.